thomasriley/observability-for-kubernetes/content/introduction/_index.md

 ### What is this site?

-* I wanted a place to store all my notes and learnings about Monitoring & Observability working with Kubernetes and containerisation.
+* I wanted a place to store all my notes and learnings about Monitoring & Observability while working with Kubernetes and containerisation.
 * Instead of maintaining a private set of notes, I created this site so I can give back to the community.
-* If you spot a mistake please create an [issue](https://github.com/thomasriley/observability-for-kubernetes/issues) or ig wish to propose a change, please raise a [pull request](https://github.com/thomasriley/observability-for-kubernetes/pulls).
+* If you spot a mistake please create an [issue](https://github.com/thomasriley/observability-for-kubernetes/issues) or if wish to propose a change, please raise a [pull request](https://github.com/thomasriley/observability-for-kubernetes/pulls).
 * I hope you find this useful!
-If you do, please [star](https://github.com/thomasriley/observability-for-kubernetes/stargazers) it and GitHub and share it!
+If you do, please [star](https://github.com/thomasriley/observability-for-kubernetes/stargazers) it on GitHub and share it!

 ### Who am I?